 - or the the MBS Service Area IE was not included in the BROADCAST CONTEXT SETUP REQUEST message and the gNB-DU was not able to establish MBS Session Resources in all cells served by the gNB-DU,

 the Broadcast Area Scope IE shall be included in the BROADCAST CONTEXT SETUP RESPONSE message to indicate the cells where MBS Session resources have been successfully established in the gNB-DU.

+If the Supported UE Type List IE is included in the BROADCAST CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, take it into account to determine the transmission resource for the broadcast MBS session.

 8.14.1.3 Unsuccessful Operation